tidesdb/tidesdb/doc/05-internals/life-of-a-write.md

 ## Stage 10 — Rotation

 The committing thread then checks whether its write filled the memtable.
-If so, **that thread** performs the rotation: it seals the active memtable, enqueues it, and installs a fresh one.
+If so it tries to take the rotation lock, and having it, seals the active memtable, enqueues it, and installs a fresh one.
+A thread that finds the lock held does not queue behind it.
+The rotation is already being done by the holder, and this thread's write has landed either way, so it returns to its commit.

 The order within the rotation is exact: the sealed memtable is **enqueued before** the active slot is swapped.
 For a moment it is reachable both ways.
 The alternative — swap then